Sensory Deprivation (album)

 Sensory Deprivation is the debut studio album of Benestrophe, released in 1994 by Ras Dva Records.

 Reception

 Sonic Boom gave Sensory Deprivation a positive review and said "most modern electronic bands tend to use nonsensical lyrics but Benestrophe has a definite issue which it is trying to pass along to i [sic] listeners and that message is one shared by other artists in this genre; vivisection must be stopped."
+Industrialnation similarly gave a positive review of the release, calling it "12 tracks of good solid industrial music."

 Track listing

 Personnel

 Adapted from the Sensory Deprivation liner notes.